Empress Zhang (Hongzhi): Empress

-1521–1541
+Later Life

 In 1521, the childless Zhengde Emperor died and his cousin, Zhu Houcong, ascended the throne as the Jiajing Emperor.
-It was thought that he would continue the line of succession in the role of the deceased emperor's adoptive younger brother and treat his aunt, Empress Zhang, and deceased uncle as father and mother.
-A crisis developed when Jiajing's mother, Lady Chiang, arrived at Tongzhou.
+It was thought that he would continue the line of succession in the role of the deceased emperor's adoptive younger brother and treat his aunt, Empress Dowager Zhang, and deceased uncle as father and mother.
+A crisis developed when Jiajing's mother, Lady Jiang, arrived at Tongzhou.
 She heard that she was to be received as a princess rather than as an empress and that her son was pressured to refer her as his aunt.
-She threatened to return to Anlu with her son, who informed Empress Zhang he intended to abdicate.
-An edict was issued under Empress Zhang's seal giving her an imperial title.
+She threatened to return to Anlu with her son, who informed Empress Dowager Zhang he intended to abdicate.
+An edict was issued under Empress Dowager Zhang's seal giving her an imperial title.

-Empress Zhang, however, continued to regard Lady Chiang as an unimportant princess, receiving her with the courtesies proper for an imperial princess, her title of empress dowager notwithstanding.
-Her behaviour infuriated the emperor no less than it did his mother; henceforth, he used every means at his disposal to humiliate and intimidate Empress Zhang and her family.
+Empress Dowager Zhang, however, continued to regard Lady Jiang as an unimportant princess, receiving her with the courtesies proper for an imperial princess, her title of empress dowager notwithstanding.
+Her behaviour infuriated the emperor no less than it did his mother; henceforth, he used every means at his disposal to humiliate and intimidate Empress Dowager Zhang and her family.

-In 1522, Jiajing married Lady Chen, who was chosen by Empress Zhang as his Empress.
+In 1522, Jiajing married Lady Chen, who was chosen by Empress Dowager Zhang as his Empress.
 Jiajing did not warm to his new bride and had little to do with her.
 In the spring of 1524, the Jiajing emperor refused her a formal audience on the occasion of her birthday, whereas several weeks earlier he had arranged elaborate ceremonies in honor of his mother's birthday.
 The officials who protested were arrested, and the emperor let it be known that he would not tolerate further criticism of his private life.
 He clearly intended to honor his mother at his aunt's expense in this and court ceremonies.

-The following year, April 15, 1525, a fire destroyed Empress Zhang's residential palace.
+The following year, April 15, 1525, a fire destroyed Empress Dowager Zhang's residential palace.
 She and her entourage had to move to a smaller palace while the old palace was rebuilt.
 At first the emperor approved a suggestion to rebuild the palace on a smaller scale, since materials were needed for his fathers temple, which was then under construction.
 But in late August, he suggested that work on the palace be stopped, ostensibly to ease the burden on his subjects.
-Grand secretary Fei Hung noted that Empress Zhang was not at ease in her quarters, but the emperor was unmoved.
-In October, when the minister of works suggested that several of the emperor's building projects be halted, he agreed on one condition: that work on Empress Zhang's palace be halted as well.
+Grand secretary Fei Hung noted that Empress Dowager Zhang was not at ease in her quarters, but the emperor was unmoved.
+In October, when the minister of works suggested that several of the emperor's building projects be halted, he agreed on one condition: that work on Empress Dowager Zhang's palace be halted as well.

-Empress Zhang died in 1541 and was buried, with the least possible ceremony, with her husband.
+Empress Dowager Zhang died in 1541 and was buried, with the least possible ceremony, with her husband.